claupopoka/MapKitDragAndDrop/README.markdown

     3. Pin drop and bounce when releasing the touch without moving.
     4. Pin lift, drop and bounce when releasing the touch after moving to the new position.
 * **DDAnnotationView** won't do any animations unless MKMapView instance is assigned.
+* **DDAnnotationView** will trigger NSTimer callback to reset pin position if failed to received touchesEnded: or touchesCancelled: 0.3 seconds after touchesMoved:

 ## Issues